 If you have a lot of duplicate content on your website, or if you want to make sure that all users always end up at the same URL, you can use 301 redirects to send users to the correct URL.
 This is a more complex approach, but it can be more effective in some cases.

-Along these lines, 301 redirect is intended to help clients and web indexes discover bits of content that have moved to another URL.
-Including a 301 redirect implies that the text of the page has forever moved some place else.
+Along these lines, 301 redirects are intended to help clients and web indexes discover bits of content that have moved to another URL.
+Including a 301 redirect implies that the text of the page has forever moved someplace else.
 Clients will presumably never perceive that the URL redirects to another one unless they detect the change in URL in their program.
 Regardless of the fact that they do spot it, as long as the text is still what they were initially searching for, they are unrealistic to be influenced.
-So as far as keeping guests cheerful, 301 redirects are fine as long as you are redirecting to a URL which doesn’t confound them.
+So as far as keeping guests cheerful, 301 redirects are fine as long as you are redirecting to a URL that doesn’t confound them.

 In principle, if a web search tool discovers a URL with a 301 redirect on it, they will take after the redirect to the new URL then de-file the old URL.
 They may as well likewise pass over any existing connection juice to the new URL, despite the fact that they presumably won’t pass 100% of the connection juice or the grapple content.
 You may as well unquestionably utilize 301 redirects assuming that you are moving your site to another area or changing your URL to another structure.
 In this circumstance, you don’t need clients or search engines to view the old webpage, particularly if the move is going on in light of another outline or structural progressions.